gantnerinstruments/pygidata/docs/index.rst

 To help you get started quickly, we recommend using the provided JupyterLab environment, which supports interactive development and testing.
 See the `Overview` section for setup instructions.

-The package section describes the modules and submodules of the gimodules package.
+The package section describes the modules and submodules of the pygidata package.

 .. toctree::
    :maxdepth: 2